Science Together 2024–2025

 Project: Empowering Voices, Building Communities

-The team are working with the Refugee Advisory Group (RAG) to strengthen client voices in the way that Refugee Resource design, implement and improve their services in areas such as training, counselling, mentoring, signposting and social interaction opportunities.
-There is a focus on supporting and training RAG members to gather feedback from underrepresented voices in the community, including asylum seekers living in hotels and male Refugee Resource clients.
+The team worked with the Refugee Advisory Group (RAG) to strengthen client voices in the way that Refugee Resource design, implement and improve their services in areas such as training, counselling, mentoring, signposting and social interaction opportunities.
+They focused on supporting and training RAG members to gather and analyse feedback from underrepresented voices in the community, including interviews with asylum seekers living in local hotels and Women's Group members.
+All RAG members received certificates to recognise their successful completion of training and application in interview skills and data analysis.

 St Mary’s Catholic Primary School